Skip to main content

 A Complete Guide to Bloodborne Pathogens

-Do you work in a hospital, clinic, lab, or another setting where you may come in contact with bodily fluids?
-If so, you’re at risk of being exposed to bloodborne pathogens.
+Do you work in a hospital, clinic, lab, or another setting where you may come into contact with bodily fluids?
+If so, you’re at risk of exposure to bloodborne pathogens.
+According to the Centers for Disease Control and Prevention (CDC), 5.6 million healthcare workers in the U.S. face exposure to bloodborne pathogens every day.

 What Are Bloodborne Pathogens?

-• blood
+• Blood

-• blood serum
+• Blood serum

-• vaginal secretions
+• Vaginal secretions

-• semen
+• Semen

-• cerebrospinal fluid
+• Cerebrospinal fluid

-• pleural, peritoneal, and other joint capsule or organ fluids
+• Pleural, peritoneal, and other joint capsule or organ fluids

-• amniotic fluid
+• Amniotic fluid

 Bloodborne pathogen transmission isn’t well documented from samples of all bodily fluids.
 Saliva, urine, feces, and sweat are considered “low-risk” fluids from a BBP standpoint, though clinicians should always wear appropriate personal protective equipment (PPE) in the event the fluids mix with blood or carry other infectious diseases.
 Contact with semen or vaginal secretions is considered a high BBP risk during intercourse or when exposed to other mucous membranes.